 USFHL has partnered with the Hollywood Casino & Hotel St. Louis to host a room block for all athletes, families, and supporters attending National Club Championships.
 In addition to the room block, the Hotel is offering the following amenities:

 Below is the 2026 National Club Championships for Men and Women.
-Matches are held in St. Louis Missouri from July 10 - 12 at Sportport International and Saint Louis University Field.
+Matches are held in St. Louis Missouri from July 10 - 12 at Sportport International and SLU Field Hockey Complex.

 USFHL Tournament Structure